user6504-pm/shell/README.md

 - Designed and developed for the ParisShell project.
 - Contributions from students and staff of the 2025 Computer Science curriculum.

+---

+## More informations

+- For more information, please see the 'Documentation' file.